 Catching Up with Jem Finer.

-18 of Jem’s musicians and 18 from the Roundhouse will be a part of the event, each playing sections of the piece.
-Jem told us about the time he had custom tuktuk drivers’ uniforms made in Delhi, India, for the first performance at the Roundhouse, in 2009, only to find they were too woolly and hot to play in.
+18 of Jem’s musicians and 18 from the Roundhouse were part of the event, each playing sections of the piece.
+When chatting with Jem over coffee at Coal Drops Yard about what we might make, he told us about the time he had custom tuktuk drivers’ uniforms made in Delhi, India, for the first performance at the Roundhouse, in 2009, only to find they were too woolly and hot to play in.
 The musicians need their clothing to be simple, easy and breathable, in styles that suit everyone playing.
 This time we think we have got it right.

-We went with two of our bestselling styles, Utility Shirt, and a Low Water Trouser (the full length, dry-land version of our Hi Water style)—both in Navy Broadcloth, a lightweight, poplin-like plain weave cotton fabric and with a subtle contrast stitch.
+We went with two of our bestselling styles, a Utility Shirt, and a Low Water Trouser (the full-length, dry-land version of our Hi Water style)—both in Navy Broadcloth, a lightweight, poplin-like plain weave cotton fabric and with a subtle contrast stitch.

 They probably won’t be worn for quite as long as a thousand years, but we love the idea that these uniforms might be brought back out for future performances.
 Utility Shirts in the year 3000?
 We can get on board with that.

 Longplayer’s permanent home in London is at Trinity Buoy Wharf.
-There are also public listening posts around the world, and a continuous online audio stream.
-You can catch Longplayer Live at the Roundhouse, London, 7.20am-midnight (come and go as you like), on 5th April 2025.
+There are also public listening posts around the world and a continuous online audio stream.
 Find out more about the project and the event here.

 Shop the Collection